Mushili Health Center – Zambia

 Traveler’s Health & Safety

 Yellow fever vaccination is recommended.
 Malaria is common in Zambia and visitors should consult their physician regarding prophylaxis prior to travel.
 One should consult with their personal physician before traveling, and refer to the CDC Travel Website for the most up-to-date health information.
-Travelers are advised to refer to the United States State Department Website for the most up-to-date nation-specific travel information, and to regularly review Current Travel Advisories.

 Most of those coming to Mushili Health Center are women and children.
 Infant mortality in this region approaches a startling seventy percent.
 Malnutrition, malaria, TB, HIV, polio, anemia, burns and traumatic injuries are quite common.